alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 <a name="stylegan"></a>
 ## StyleGAN 2
-In the paperspace persistent storage (using the jupyter notebook) you will need to create the folder `/storage/stylegan_dataset` and upload your training image dataset there.
+In the paperspace persistent storage (using the jupyter notebook) you will need to create the folder `/storage/your_stylegan_dataset` (though you could name it whatever name you'd like) and upload your training image dataset there.
 This training folder should contain your training images (jpg or png); the naming convention of the images does not matter.
-For example, a given image named `train_img-1.png` should be located at `/storage/style_dataset/train_img-1.png`.
-They should all be resized and/or cropped to 1024 by 1024 (you can also do 512x512 or attempt 2048x2048; note that the larger images take much longer to run)
+For example, a given image named `train_img-1.png` should be located at `/storage/your_stylegan_dataset/train_img-1.png`.
+They should all be resized and/or cropped to 1024 by 1024 (you can also do 512x512 or attempt 2048x2048; note that the larger images take much longer to run and will require heftier computing resources/memory).

 The StyleGAN Docker container that you can use for both training and testing the model: